home-assistant/home-assistant.io/source/_docs/configuration/entities_domains.markdown

 ## Domains

 Each integration in Home Assistant has a unique identifier: a domain.
 All of the entities and actions available in Home Assistant are provided by integrations and thus belong to such a domain.
 The first part of the entity or action, before the . shows the domain they belong to.
-For example light.kitchen is an entity in the light domain from the light integration.
+For example light.kitchen is an entity in the light domain.

 Currently, the following domains are available (also known as *building block integrations* or *entity integrations*):